Schumer vows 'we will not back down' at Senate's Trump impeachment trial, as GOP shoots down Dems' amendments

 Eventually, once Democrats' amendments are all defeated, the Senate is expected to vote sometime Tuesday night or Wednesday morning on McConnell's underlying rules resolution in order to set the ground rules for the trial.

 "It’s getting late," White House counsel Pat Cipollone said late Thursday night.
-"I would ask you, respectfully, if we could simply start, maybe tomorrow we can start, and they can make their argument, and they can, I guess, make a case that they once called overwhelming.
+"I would ask you, respectfully, if we could simply start, maybe tomorrow we can start -- and they can make their argument, and they can, I guess, make a case that they once called 'overwhelming.'
 We'll see...
 Seriously, can we please start?”

 OOPS?
 BIDEN TEAM TOUTS UKRAINE ACTIVIST WHO CALLED HUNTER BIDEN'S ACTIONS 'VERY BAD'